What to Ask Your Pre-Med Advisor

 There are likely other resources available at your university to help you succeed as a medical school applicant.
 Some schools may direct you to MCAT prep courses.
 Additionally, many schools offer services such as proofreading and interview practice which can drastically improve the quality of your application and therefore your chances of admission.

 Your premedical advisor is a wealth of information, advice, and resources.
 Knowing which questions to ask will help you be equipped to tap into their expertise in both completing the medical school admissions requirements and navigating pre-med life.
 These questions will help you start a conversation with your advisor and make sure you are getting the most important information to be a successful student.

 One inescapable part of becoming a pre-med is taking the MCAT exam.
 When you’re ready to start prepping, we’re here for you.
-Next Step is a leader in representative MCAT prep.
-The Next Step Online MCAT Course was created by experts with 524+ MCAT scores, including MDs and PhDs.
+Blueprint MCAT is a leader in representative MCAT prep.
+The Blueprint MCAT Online Course was created by experts with 524+ MCAT scores.
 We constantly update our MCAT practice tests to reflect the latest AAMC interface and changes; get a free full-length by signing up for the Free MCAT Practice Bundle.
 If you need more individualized attention, our MCAT tutors provide one-on-one MCAT tutoring personalized to address your unique needs and weaknesses.
 What works for some may not work for all, so it’s important to find the right MCAT prep that works for you.
-Schedule a free consultation with our experienced Academic Managers to start you on the path to MCAT success.
+Schedule a free consultation with our experienced MCAT Advisors to start you on the path to MCAT success.

 Search the Blog